Bromgard/rcblack/reader/audun.md

 * [þó at](http://www.germanic-lexicon-project.org/cgi-bin/gmc_search_v3?cmd=viewthis&id=cv:b0742:15); "although."
 From Cleasby/Vigfusson.
 Look at entry B.
 * [eigi](https://en.wiktionary.org/wiki/eiga#Old_Norse)
 * [nauðsyn](https://en.wiktionary.org/wiki/nau%C3%B0syn); "need."
 A requirement to do something.
-* [til](https://en.wiktionary.org/wiki/til#Preposition_10); Idiom.
-When you see _til_ hanging like this, it implies a, "something," or, _einhverr_ that indicates a reason or purpose.
-English, "...have to (do something), captures something of this construction.
-This also captures the king's bemused tone. "...although they have to do this."
-They have no choice but to go into enemy territory.
+* [til](https://en.wiktionary.org/wiki/til#Preposition_10); When you see a preposition alone like this, unconnected to a noun, connect it with the verb.
+Some verbs reserve some of it's lexical range accompanied by certain prepositions, much like English, " to clean up."
+These are most often listed in the dictionaries, either in the verb's listing or the preposition.
+IN this case the preposition _til_ adds a meaning of agency to the verb, much like English, "...have to (do something).

 <div style="float: right"><a href="http://rcblack.net/reader/audun2/">⇨</a></div>
 <div style="margin: 0 auto; width: 100px;"><a href="http://rcblack.net/grammar/front">&#8962;</a></div>